BristolCompositesInstitute/abaci/config-reference.md

 - The output folder is created if it does not exist

+### `abq-flags` (*string* or *[string]*, optional)

+String or list of strings specifying additional flags to pass to Abaqus when launching a job.

+- This top-level option applies to all jobs in the config file unless it has been overridden in the specification of the job

 ## Jobs list

 Array of optional subsections that predefine specific abaqus jobs to run.